open-contracting-extensions/public-private-partnerships/docs/framework.md

 > Listing of risks with information on who bears the risk.
 Countries, sectors, and individual projects may use different categorizations.
 Several risks can be further broken down into components or listed together.
 If within a large category of risk subcategories are allocated to different parties, it makes sense to show the subcategories clearly.

+The APMG Public-Private Partnerships Certification Program Guide's [glossary](https://ppp-certification.com/ppp-certification-guide/glossary) defines it as:

-> The allocation of the consequences of each risk to one of the parties in the contract, or agreeing to deal with the risk through a specified mechanism which may involve sharing the risk. ([Source](https://ppp-certification.com/ppp-certification-guide/glossary))
+> The allocation of the consequences of each risk to one of the parties in the contract, or agreeing to deal with the risk through a specified mechanism which may involve sharing the risk.

 #### III.1.1.
 Structured risk allocation information